TheDarkSkyXD/streamwall-v2/features.md

 - [ ] DOM element recycling
 - [ ] Event listener optimization
 - [ ] Animation performance tuning
-- [ ] Remove all keyboard shortcuts
-- [ ] Make the Basic and Advanced tabs more smoothly wehn switching to them
-- [ ] Split the app.js file into muliple files so it just has the imports it needs since thats the main file and it shouldntbe so big

 ### Browser Support
 - [ ] Chrome compatibility